Success Story

 What are the skilled trades?

-Spanning the construction, industrial, motive power and service sectors, learn about the 140+ skilled trades in Ontario.
+Spanning the construction, industrial, motive power, and service sectors, there are 140+ skilled trades in Ontario.

 Find out if you’re eligible to pursue a skilled trade in Ontario.
 Spoiler: there’s a skilled trade for everyone.